 While we reviewed many products, the Wavemaster XXL was the best choice.
 This is because it’s so versatile and durable.
 We can use it for MMA training and even Muay Thai.
 Plus, it’s extra-large with a sufficient punching area.

-And that brings us to the end of our best freestanding punching bags guide.
-We hope that you’ve found your favorite punching bag by now.
+And that brings us to the end of our best free standing punching bag guide.
+We hope that you’ve found your favorite product by now.
 And if not, then what are you waiting for?
 Find the right bag for yourself and start on your training!